-In 1926, delegates at the 4th World Conference agreed that 22nd February would be known from then onward as a special day for Girl Guides and Girl Scouts all over the world.
+In 1926, delegates at the 4th World Conference agreed that 22 February would be known as a special day for Girl Guides and Girl Scouts all over the world.

 A special day

 In 1926, Girl Guide and Girl Scout delegates from around the globe met in the USA for the 4th World Conference.
 Among other decisions, they agreed that there should be a special annual day when Girl Guides and Girl Scouts around the world think of each other and express their thanks and appreciation for our international Movement.
 This was called Thinking Day.
 The delegates chose 22 February as the date for Thinking Day because it was the birthday of both Lord Baden-Powell, founder of the Boy Scout Movement, and Olave Baden-Powell, who was World Chief Guide.

 A birthday gift

 Six years later in 1932, the 7th World Conference was taking place in Bucze, Poland, when a Belgian delegate pointed out that a birthday usually involves gifts, and so girls could show their appreciation on Thinking Day by offering gifts to our international Movement by fundraising or making a donation.